 Let’s say you have a new proposed mortgage payment of $1,500, an auto loan payment of $300, and a credit card payment of $50.
 Your total monthly debt would be$1,850.

 If your gross monthly income is $5,800, then your debt to income is 1,850÷5,800= 0.32 (32%)

 VA loans don’t really have debt to income limitations, provided the residual income of the borrower is exceeded by at least 20%.
 BUT – lenders generally require an Approve/Eligible result from the underwriting system in order to exceed 43% debt to income ratio.
-I have yet to receive an Approve/Eligible result for credit scores under 680, unless there are significant compensating factors present on the application (a combination of savings, along with a decrease in the housing payment is a good example).
+I have yet to receive an Approve/Eligible result for credit scores under 680 and debts to income over 50%, unless there are significant compensating factors present on the application (a combination of savings, along with a decrease in the housing payment is a good example).

 Residual Income is the amount of net earnings remaining to maintain family living expenses such as food, healthcare, clothing, and gasoline.

 Here Is The Residual Income Family Chart For Utah In 2022, Assuming A VA Loan Amount Of $80,000 And Over:

 Sources of income require the same documentation as for the Utah Conventional mortgage loan program with a few differences on the rental income:

 - If the primary residence is being converted into an investment property, rental income can be used to offset the mortgage payment (but not as income) for the departing residence if: